Which of the following best describes carbon dioxide (CO_2)? | Study Prep in Pearson+

 1

-Recognize that because CO_2 has a fixed chemical formula and consistent properties, it is not a mixture but a pure substance.
+Determine if CO_2 is a mixture or pure substance: Since the atoms in CO_2 are chemically bonded in a fixed ratio, it is not a mixture.
+Mixtures contain physically combined substances without fixed ratios.

-Note that CO_2 is not an element because it contains more than one type of atom; elements consist of only one kind of atom.
+Classify CO_2 based on the above: Because CO_2 is a pure substance made of different atoms chemically bonded, it is classified as a compound.

-Conclude that the best description of CO_2 is that it is a pure substance due to its fixed composition and distinct chemical properties.
+Conclude that the best description of CO_2 is 'A pure substance, specifically a compound.'

 Watch next